When Tentacle Penetration Isn't Enough: The Dying Art of Japanese Hentai

-“People get the wrong impression of Japan – it’s a conservative country,” said Peter Payne, skyping me from Gunma Prefecture, 100 kilometres north of Tokyo.
+“People get the wrong impression of Japan—it’s a conservative country,” said Peter Payne, Skyping me from Gunma Prefecture, 60 miles north of Tokyo.

 Videos by VICE